What to do if…

 - Restart the phone.

-- Close other apps that might be using the camera (video calls, QR scanners).
-If it still fails, stop troubleshooting and stay on the manual path.
+- If it still fails, stop troubleshooting and stay with the staffed route.

 -